-10.1 Agency Responsibilities
+9.1 Agency Responsibilities

-- 10.1.1 Proper Acquisition Planning: The agency's first step is to determine the commodity that is needed, the quantity, the quality level, delivery location and time frame.
-All offers in the evaluation process will be compared to the standards established in the specifications for award. - 10.1.2 Receiving: State agency personnel must verify the shipment of commodities with the specifications in the purchase order while reporting of any discrepancies, obvious damages or shortages based upon the purchase order specifications.
-(See Section 6.3) - 10.1.3 Closing of Purchase Order: Agencies should close all encumbered purchase orders in wvOASIS after receipt of commodities or last payment made. - 10.1.4 Inventory: Once payment has been made to the vendor and the I-document established, reportable property must be added to the Fixed Assets System.
-(See Appendix G) - 10.1.5 Vendor Performance: Vendor performance and product quality is crucial in the state purchasing process.
+- 9.1.1 Proper Acquisition Planning: The agency's first step is to determine the commodity that is needed, the quantity, the quality level, delivery location and time frame.
+All offers in the evaluation process will be compared to the standards established in the specifications for award. - 9.1.2 Receiving: State agency personnel must verify the shipment of commodities with the specifications in the purchase order while reporting of any discrepancies, obvious damages or shortages based upon the purchase order specifications.
+(See Section 6.3) - 9.1.3 Vendor Performance: Vendor performance and product quality is crucial in the state purchasing process.
 When these factors do not meet expectations, the state agency designated procurement officers are strongly encouraged to contact the vendor and voice their concerns.
-Agency procurement officers must document all efforts made to resolve the problem and the complaints should be resolved expeditiously and courteously.
-It is the responsibility of the agency procurement officer to initiate all efforts to attempt to resolve the matter and to document his or her actions.
+Agency procurement officers will document all efforts made to resolve the problem and the complaints to be resolved.

-After all attempts have failed by the agency to resolve the issues, the complaint should immediately be referred to the appropriate buyer of the Purchasing Division, who is assigned to the agency, on the Vendor Performance Report (WV-82), along with all documentation noting all steps taken to try to resolve the problem.
-All written vendor responses must also be included in the packet sent to the Purchasing Division buyer.
+Should all attempts fail to resolve the issues, the complaint will immediately be referred to the appropriate buyer of the Purchasing Division, using the Vendor Performance Report (WV-82), along with all documentation noting all steps taken to try to resolve the problem.
+All written vendor responses will also be included in the packet sent to the Purchasing Division buyer.